 There are many benefits and challenges of childminding and working from home.
 Below is a list of the most common.
 It might be helpful to reach out to childminder forums and speak with local childminders in your area to see if this is the right career path for you.

-Benefits Challenges Working flexible hours Change of daily routine Working from home Balancing the needs of your family and Being your own boss your business Caring for your children while you work Running your business - self employed Professional development Administrative duties Helping other parents Lone working Helping children
+Benefits

+- Working flexible hours

+- Working from home

+- Being your own boss

+- Caring for your children while you work

+- Professional development

+- Helping other parents

+- Helping children